dherault/Mastermind/README.md

 Mastermind

 A Mastermind game for your windows console.
 That is what programming in a mecanical engineering school looks like.
-There also is a graphic version included.
+There also is a graphic version not included.

 Features:
 - Play a game vs cpu